EstTown/Stegomatic/README.md

 The software is written in C#6 (.NET 4.6.2) using Visual Studio 2015, implemented with a Winforms-based GUI.

+The accompanying project report is also prodvided here, as a PDF (although, this is written in danish).

 -------------------------------------------------
 Created as part of the 2nd semester project of group A419, Comp.
 Sci, Aalborg University, during spring/summer of 2016.